 he was a favorite of mine,

 To me, it is perfect — others pale in comparison.
 That happens to me with all of the art I have created.
 When I try to replicate it, it becomes obsolete.
 I have been unable to capture any of it the same.
 It is never as good.
 Kind of odd, I think.
-Came upon this photo today by chance.
+It happens with reading sometimes, most books lose their magic after the first reading, or after a few.
+Some never do.
+Anyway, I came upon this photo today by chance.

 don’t really know where bugs is at this moment

 Probably in a box.
 I’m looking around but no, don’t see it.
 He was the desktop art on my computer eons ago and made a cameo in my first novel. 😊 Truly.

 Today was uneventful.
 I have learned, though, to sleep on my feet and look busy.
 A group of teenagers came by our booth, and I showed them 3-D fabric on-screen and sketches of Bugs Bunny I’ve scanned.
 It was fun to laugh.LIKE A BLUE THREAD